Is vaping safe?

-There are substantial conflicting opinions on whether vaping is a danger to people’s health.
+There are substantial conflicting opinions on whether vaping is safe or a danger to people’s health.
 It is the belief that vaping is the lesser of two evils, and that you should use electronic cigarettes as they are 95% safer to use than tobacco cigarettes.

 But are they really?
-How dangerous is Vaping really?
+Is vaping safe?

 Martin Dockrell, Tobacco Control Lead at Public Health England, said: